frankraDIUM/frankraDIUM/README.md

 ##  About Me

  At the intersection of data analysis, spatial analysis, data science, spatial data science, machine learning, and software development, transforming complex data into meaningful insights and applications.
+ ✨ _“Turning raw data into meaningful insights, apps and maps that matter.”_

 ---